 OPENING OF NEW SCHOOL AT PENYCAE 1909.
 Monday 4th January will long be remembered in the annals of Penycae.
 To most the inhabitants it was the day of the realisation of their educational vision the [more]

-Wynn Hall Colliery, Penycae.
 The Wynn Hall colliery was opened by William Kendrick, the grandson of John Kendrick.
 Wynn Hall Colliery, long since dismantled had two pits, the Foundry Pit and the Rock Pit.
-At [more]
+At this colliery all the [more]

 The following extracts are transcribed from the Log Books of Penycae Council School from it’s opening in 1909 to 1984.
 These entries demonstrate how times were very difficult and different to today’s modern schools.
 04/01/1909 [more]